alexandroid1/cv-loader/README.md

 cv-loader project

-Simple programm to sent your CV over HeadHunter
+Simple program to sent your CV over HeadHunter